openlegend/core-rules/core/src/07-combat/01-chapter-seven.md

 ### Interpreting Twists and Failures in Combat

 Those GMs who would like to use the usual methods for interpreting failed rolls may struggle to create interesting outcomes on the fly, especially if they have prior experience with more binary rules systems.
+This section aims to inspire GMs with several examples of how to

+___
-This section aims to inspire GMs with several examples of how to interpret *success with a twist* and *failure but the story progresses* in a variety of combat situations.
+ *success with a twist* and *failure but the story progresses* in a variety of combat situations.

 #### Success with a Twist in Combat